robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/05-conditionals/05-conditionals-slides.md

 3) Cook the bread for 3 minutes.
 4) Check if the bread is brown on the bottom.
 If not, keep cooking the bread.
 5) Flip the bread, and repeat steps 3 and 4.
+6) Remove bread when it is browned on both sides.
+7) Place bread on plate.
+8) Pour all of the syrup IN THE WORLD on it, and cover it with powdered sugar, and I guess some fruit to be healthy about it.
 ```

 What do you notice?